Where the Stars are Strange: Visual effects

 Visual effects for the episode were created by Outpost VFX, Industrial Light & Magic (ILM), The Yard VFX, DNEG, Rodeo FX, Midas VFX, Monsters Aliens Robots Zombies, Untold Studios, Atomic Arts, and Cantina Creative.
 The different vendors were overseen by visual effects supervisor Jason Smith.

 Music

 A soundtrack album featuring composer Bear McCreary's score for the episode was released digitally on the streaming service Amazon Music on August 29, 2024.
 McCreary said the series' episodic albums contained "virtually every second of score" from their respective episodes.
 It was added to other music streaming services after the full second season was released.
 A CD featuring the episode's music is included in a limited edition box set collection for the season from Mutant and McCreary's label Sparks & Shadows.
 The box set was announced in October 2025, and includes a journal written by McCreary which details the creation of the episode's score.
+All music was composed by Bear McCreary: